yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 avoided.
 This eliminates the crashes, results in considerably smoother movement, and lowers resource utilization, helping performance.
 A victory in all scenarios!

-[Thanks to changes made upstream](https://github.com/yuzu-emu/yuzu/pull/6450) and then updating the `SDL` version in use [toastUnlimited](https://github.com/lat9nq). resolved crashes experienced by Linux users right when opening yuzu.
+[Thanks to changes made upstream](https://github.com/yuzu-emu/yuzu/pull/6450), [toastUnlimited](https://github.com/lat9nq) was able to update the `SDL` version in use, resolving crashes experienced by Linux users right when opening yuzu.

 [kilaye](https://github.com/clementgallet) has been giving us a hand in an often forgotten area of yuzu, the `yuzu-cmd` binary, which is intended as an SDL2 alternative to